Semaglutide vs Tirzepatide: Which Works Better?

 | Tirzepatide | $149-399/mo | $1,788-4,788 |

-Compounded tirzepatide typically runs $50-100/month more than semaglutide because the API is more expensive to source.
+Compounded tirzepatide typically runs $50-100 more per month than compounded semaglutide at equivalent points in the dose escalation.
+This is because tirzepatide API is more expensive for compounding pharmacies to source.

 Who Should Choose Which?